Stray & Feral Cats

 A stray cat is not afraid of humans and was probably a pet at one time.
-It may have been abandoned or lost at one time.
+It may have been abandoned or lost .
 Strays and Free-roaming pets can be VERY difficult to tell apart.

 Feral cats are unsocialized and afraid of people.
 They live much like wild animals and many of them were born into this lifestyle.
 Feral cats can not be adopted and would not make good pets.
 TNR programs are the best way to control the feral cat population and provide them with the best quality of life possible.